digimbyte/5e/norodo_backstory.md

 My questions brought whispers.
 My solitude became isolation.
 And in the catacombs, where I was sent to meditate, my mind began to break.

 The elders saw.
-They feared what would come next.
-So, under the guise of **pilgrimage**, they sent me away. **A journey to seek Torm—or banishment in all but name?**
+Some feared what would come next, whispering of heresy and consequence.
+But one, my overseer "Bur'wian", saw something else—potential, purpose.
+He warned me in secret, urging me to flee before escalation turned to execution.
+Officially, it was a death sentence.
+Unofficially, a promise of sanctuary, a path unseen but not abandoned.
+And so, under the guise of **pilgrimage**, I left.
+A journey to seek Torm—or exile in all but name?

 So I obeyed.
 Because faith is not for oneself—it is for something greater.